At. St. Margaret's, we gather for worship on Sundays, with Holy Communion offered at every service.

 The Liturgy of the Word

 We begin by praising God through song and prayer, and then listen to four readings from the Bible.
-Usually one from the Old Testament, a Psalm, something from the Epistles, and (always) a reading from the Gospels.
-The psalm can be chanted or recited by the congregation.
+Usually one from the Old Testament, a Psalm, and (always) a reading from the Gospels.
+The psalm can be chanted or read by the congregation.

 Next, a sermon interpreting the readings appointed for the day is preached.